-When I move the browser window to my full HD extra screen, the template looks quite bad, just like in Litmus.
+When I move the browser window to my full-HD second monitor, the template looks pretty bad, just like in Litmus.

-If you have a beautiful 650 px wide responsive email in template "in your drawer" please send it to me (rolandatchamaileon_io).
+If you have a beautiful 650px-wide responsive email template "in your drawer", please send it to me (roland_at_chamaileon_io).
 I would like to include an excellent example in this article.

-Based on the previous tests, I'm 100% sure that 650 px+ email templates won't fit into the screen on Yahoo Mail on the most popular 1366x768 resolution.
+Based on the previous tests, I'm 100% sure that 650px+ email templates won't fit on the screen on Yahoo Mail on the most popular 1366x768 resolution.
 But anyways let's run some tests to see the pain.